hello-slap/hello-slap/README.md

-# Hi, I’m @hello-slap...
+# Hi, we’re @hello-slap...

-**....or let's say I might be your new team.
-For now, just call me SLAP.**
+**....or let's say we might be your new team.
+For now, just call us SLAP.**

-- 👀 I’m glad to give you a glimpse of what we are looking for
+- 👀 we’re pleased to introduce you to us
-- 🌱 I’m currently hope to learn what we can do to make you become a member of SLAP
+- 🐱‍💻 we hope to inspire you to join our team
-- 💞️ I’m looking to collaborate with you to solve some tiny challenges together
+- 💞️ we’re looking to collaborate with you to solve some tiny challenges together
-- 📫 You are free to reach out to me right here or mail to hello-slap@outlook.com
+- 📫 you are free to reach out to us right here or mail to hello-slap@outlook.com

 ## Hi there and welcome! 👋

 We're so glad welcoming you right here.
 This profile is meant to get in touch with our potential new teammate.
 We're doing it this way, to get a perfect match for you as well as for us.

 We have found that the traditional ways of recruiting, such as multiple interviews, letters of application and pre-selection based on CVs are difficult to reconcile with the expectations of both parties and in the worst case lead to unnecessary waste of time.
-We can't avoid the formalities completely but maybe we can shorten it a bit.
+On top of that, you only get a very superficial impression of what you're stumbling into.
+We would like to handle that differently.
+Sure thing - we can't avoid the formalities completely but maybe we can shorten it a bit.

 So now we would like to introduce ourselves to you, let you dive a little bit into our world and learn more about the things you are passionate about.